 He had been punished many times.
 He had apologized many times.
 Apologizing seemed to make things better.

 Grinker heard a muffled knock and a sigh.
-He looked up.
 Mrs. Coleman hovered in the hallway.
-He didn’t need to ask who’d called her.
-For many years, Mrs. Coleman had hunched over a factory sewing machine.
-She had nothing from her husband.
-She saved nickels and dimes in Ball jars.
+No need to ask who’d called her.
+For many years, she had hunched over a factory sewing machine.
+Had nothing from her husband.
+Saved nickels and dimes in Ball jars.
 Grinker left his desk and quietly closed the door.

 “Ma’am,” he said.
 Her eyes were filled with remorse.
 “Mrs. Coleman, we need to put Oland in a cell―that’s only for his own protection.
 Did you want to go in and sit a while?”

 A day or two after these events, city dwellers, stopping by the corner newsstand, or snatching papers thrust under their noses from the hands of newsies, said to themselves: